byte5-makeathon-2025/laravel-backend/README.md

 # byte5 Laravel x Next.JS Makeathon

 Welcome to the byte5 Makeathon backend API built with Laravel.
-This API powers the Next.JS frontend and provides all necessary endpoints for the makeathon application.
+This API powers the Next.JS frontend and provides all basic endpoints for the makeathon application.
+Feel free to extend this project to suit your feature ideas.

 ## About